 To rate these products, we put them through a series of challenging tests designed to push them to their limits.
 We conducted over 20 different tests for each vacuum, equating to hours and hours vacuuming up pet hair, oatmeal, flour, cereal, and rice from different types of carpet and hard floors.
 These tests were divided among 5 weighted rating metrics: Carpet Cleaning, Ease of Use, Handling, Hard Surface Cleaning, and Pet Hair.
-Each product received a score from 0-100, with the following sections giving more details about how each product performed and why it scored what it did.

 Related: Buying Advice for Vacuum Cleaners